Linguistic Structure from a Bottleneck on Sequential Information Processing

-First we will clarify the properties of language that we want to explain.
-Taking maximally general stance, we think of a language $L$ as a function from meanings to forms, where meanings are any set, and forms are strings drawn from an alphabet.
-A language is \key{systematic} when it has the structure of a homomorphism \citep{montague1970universal,janssen1997compositionality}.
-This means that if we can consider a meaning $m$ as a combination of parts (say $m = m_1 \times m_2$), then the string for that meaning decomposes in the same way:
+First we clarify what we want to explain.
+Taking a maximally general stance, we think of a language as a function mapping meanings to forms, where meanings are any objects in a set $\mathcal{M}$, and forms are strings drawn from a finite alphabet of letters $\Sigma$, typically standing for phonemes.
+We say a language is \key{systematic} when it is a homomorphism\cite{montague1970universal,janssen1997compositionality}, as illustrated in Fig.~\ref{fig:homomorphism}.
+That is, if a meaning $m$ can be decomposed into parts (say $m = m_1 \times m_2$), then the string for that meaning decomposes in the same way:

+where $\cdot$ is some means of combining two strings, such as concatenation.
+For example, an object \bluesquare~would be described in English as $L(\bluesquare) = \text{\emph{blue square}}$.
+The meaning \bluesquare~is decomposed into features for color and shape, and these features are expressed systematically as the words \emph{blue} and \emph{square} concatenated together.

-for some function $\cdot$ which combines two strings together, such as concatenation.
-We wish to explain why human languages are systematic, and furthermore why they combine meanings in the way they do (the function $\times$), and why they combine strings in the way they does (the function $\cdot$).
-In particular, meanings are structured in a way that seems natural to humans (that is, like Figure~\ref{fig:systematic}A and not Figure~\ref{fig:systematic}B), and strings are usually combined by concatenation (that is, like Figure~\ref{fig:systematic}A and not like Figure~\ref{fig:systematic}C).
-Even when strings are not combined by concatenation, they are combined in a way such that parts of the string which relate to the same part of meaning remain fairly contiguous or close to each other.
-We call this latter property \key{locality}.
+We wish to explain why human languages are systematic, and furthermore why they decompose meanings in the way they do, and why they combine strings in the way they do.
+In particular, meanings are decomposed in a way that seems natural to humans (that is, like Fig.~\ref{fig:systematic}A and not Fig.~\ref{fig:systematic}B), a property we call \key{naturalness}.
+Also, strings are usually combined by concatenation (that is, like Fig.~\ref{fig:systematic}A and not like Fig.~\ref{fig:systematic}C), or more generally by some process that keeps relevant parts of the string relatively close together.
+We call this property \key{locality}.